mailpile/python-passcrow/docs/PROTOCOL.md

    using Shamir's Secret Sharing algorithm, (at least) one Fragment for each identity the user intends to use for verification.

-2. Extra Fragments may be stored (cleartext) in the Recovery Pack itself (see below), but never enough to reconstruct the Recovery Key on their own.
+2. Since Shamir requires at least 3 fragments, but the user may only have provied 1 or 2 identities, Extra Fragments may be stored (cleartext) in the Recovery Pack itself (see below).
+Care is taken that these local fragments are never enough to reconstruct the Recovery Key on their own.

 3. Each (identity, Fragment) pair is put in escrow with a Passcrow Server.
    Escrow Requests are themselves encrypted using randomly generated Escrow